Unified-Projects/Unified-Obsidian/Unified-Projects/UnifiedOS/Architectural Stuff/IDT (Interrupts).md

 } __attribute__((packed));
 ```

-These will point to a assembly created code that configures register and stack variables before proceeding back to C++ for the handling of the interrup.
+These will point to a assembly created code that configures register and stack variables before proceeding back to C++ for the handling of the interrupt.

 ## Handler
 All this needs to be a basic function that takes two arguments, a data argument (For the interrupts that require one) and a register argument that holds the stack of the previous process pre interrupt.